 We used a variety of the decorative stitches available on the Skyline S5.
 It’s like a mini stitch sampler, and a nice way to feature some favorite stitches right where you’ll see them each time you get ready to sew, reminding you of these and dozens more that may be just the right embellishment for your next project.

 We originally used fabrics from the Utopia collection by Art Gallery Fabrics.
 This is an older collection that is no longer readily available.
-Below are a few newer alternatives we love.
-Click on a swatch to learn more.
+No worries, there are always dozens and dozens of amazing new collections to shop for each and every season.

 Want to make sure your entire sewing room is on the Best Dressed List?
 We have four other sewing machine covers and a serger cover.
 Check out: